oracle-livelabs/oci/peoplesoft-oda/1setup-oda/setup-oda.md

 ## Task 4:  Create the channel for the skills

-In this part of the lab, we begin with creating a Web channel for the Skills and routing this to the cloned PeopleSoft PICASO digital assistant
+In this part of the lab, we begin with creating a Web channel for the Skills and routing this to the cloned PeopleSoft PICASO digital assistants'

 1. On the Oracle Digital Assistants Service Console Home page, click the Navigation Menu in the upper-left corner, select development, and then select the Channels option and create a new channel